toritotony/RAG-Financial-Analyst/README.md

    - `OPENAI_API_KEY`
    - `PINECONE_API_KEY`
    - `PINECONE_API_ENV`
+   - `PINECONE_INDEX`

-2. Run the `scheduledtask.bat` file to execute the pipeline:
+2. Use your Task Scheduler `scheduledtask.bat` file to execute the pipeline:
+   - Reinstalls packages and libaries from `requirements.txt`
    - Collect articles and price changes using the `webscrape.py` script.
    - Process and store data using the `vectorstore.py` script.

 3. Reports will be generated based on available data and stored in the vector database.
+Certain reports are available now, with limited data on particular assets and stocks.

 ## Example Scripts